lamelyan/blog/README.md

 ### Immutable Architecture

+Volcabulary:

-*Immutability* inability to change data
+- *Immutability* inability to change data

-*State* data that changes over time
+- *State* data that changes over time

-*Side effect* a change that is maade to some state
+- *Side effect* a change that is maade to some state

 State vs Statefull classes

-Methods in stateful classes can leave a side-effect by changing object's state.
+Methods of a stateful classe can leave a side-effect by changing object's state.
+This is a *mutable operation* and it makes your code *dishounest*.